Cranberry, Pistachio and Coconut Rice Pudding

 So, we were talking and warming up Mom’s rice pudding, when we heard that familiar verse of “Rudolph” coming from the next room.
 Henry was neutered soon afterward.

 To this day, I can’t hear “Rudolph” or eat rice pudding without thinking of Henry humping that reindeer.
-Glad to pass that special Christmas memory on to you, along with my recipe for Cranberry, Pistachio and Coconut Rice Pudding.
+Glad to pass that special Christmas memory on to you, along with my recipe for Coconut Rice Pudding with Cranberries and Pistachios.

 • 1 cup cooked long grain or basmati rice